-In addition to the prior analysis, [24] and [35] include measurement-based studies of UWB impact on 802.11 operation.
+In addition to the prior analysis, [14] and [22] include measurement-based studies of UWB impact on 802.11 operation.
 In these studies, a very unrealistic scenario was required to measure any impact from UWB on the 802.11 devices.
 A collection of UWB devices (12) operating within 0.33 meters of the 802.11ax AP, operating in continuous transmission mode and at maximum power spectral density, centered on the 802.11 channel, in the lab environment, could show a performance impact on the 802.11 link (from zero to 60 % reduction in throughput).
-Physical separation of more than 0.33 meters mitigated all impacts.
+As explained in the reference the configuration to create measurable impact was very specific and difficult to achieve, and shows that physical separation of 0.33 meter or more mitigated all impacts.
 Reducing to a more realistic transmission duty cycle mitigated impact.
 These studies also showed that within the very small sphere of impact, mitigation techniques such as partial channel frequency offset and/or SSBD reduced the impact to unobservable.